jonathanbrat98/devops-fuji/README.md

 ## Submitting:

-To submit your answer, open a merge request, or simply zip up the archive and send them back to your Ping contact.
+To submit your answer, create a private fork of this repository, commit and push your solution, and send it back to your Ping contact.

 ## Required Tools
 * git